SoftwareAG/c8y-docs/content/apama/troubleshooting-bundle/alarms.md

 ### Alarms created by the Apama-ctrl microservice

-Apama-ctrl can create alarms to notify users in scenarios such as the correlator running out of memory, uncaught exceptions in activated EPL files, etc. Once you see an alarm in the Cumulocity IoT tenant, you should diagnose it and resolve it depending on the severity level of the raised alarm.
+Apama-ctrl can create alarms to notify users in scenarios such as the correlator running out of memory, uncaught exceptions in activated EPL files, and so on.
+Once you see an alarm in the Cumulocity IoT tenant, you should diagnose it and resolve it depending on the severity level of the raised alarm.
 Each alarm has details such as title, text, type, date, and count (represents the number of times the alarm has been raised).

 The following is a list of the alarms.
 The information further down below explains when these alarms will occur, their consequences, and how to resolve them.